KaviD-115/Balatro-Jokers-Plus/README.md

 ![TheLemnisc8JokerArtplus](https://github.com/user-attachments/assets/9bab7b90-4d8e-4a9f-b33e-1afc9137f5b7)

-Rarity: Uncommon
+Rarity: Common

 Cost: $6

-"This Joker Gains +1 Mult for each 8 scored and +8 Chips for each 8 discarded (Currently: +0 Mult / +0 Chips)"
+"This Joker Gains +1 Mult for each 8 scored and +4 Chips for each 8 discarded (Currently: +0 Mult / +0 Chips)"

 -----